eldrgeek/CJClarke2/src/content/pages/donate-success.md

 title: "Thank you!"
 summary: "Your donation makes a difference."
 seo:
-  description: "Thank you for supporting the CJ Clarke campaign."
+  description: "Thank you for supporting the CJ Clark campaign."
 ---

 ## Thank you!